 Amadeus

 At the time of writing, Amadeus accounts for roughly forty percent of travel bookings, making it the world's biggest reservation system.
 With its main database in Germany and its Spanish headquarters, it provides hotels with great access to European customers.
-Approximately 90,000 travel agents across the world use this software to book flights, although it is popular with hoteliers too.
+Approximately 90,000 travel agents across the world use this hotel software to book flights, although it is popular with hoteliers too.
 Established in 1987, Amadeus has led the way in the industry's adaptation of ecommerce.

 Sabre